 We reserve for projected merchandise returns based on historical experience and other assumptions that we believe to be reasonable.
 In the Direct business returns are refunded by issuing the same payment tender of the original purchase and in the Indirect business the customer is issued a credit to its account to apply to outstanding invoices.
 Merchandise exchanges of the same product at the same price are not considered merchandise returns.
 Product returns are often resalable through our annual outlet sale or other channels.
 Additionally, we reserve for other potential product credits and for customer shipments not yet received.
-The balance of the reserve for returns, customer shipments not yet received, and general credits was \$3.7 million as of both January 31, 2015, and February 1, 2014.
+The balance of the reserve for returns, customer shipments not yet received, and general credits was \$3.3 million and \$3.7 million as of January 30, 2016, and January 31, 2015, respectively.